Installation & Setup: Getting Started with Alder

 Alder's header has a widget area titled "Instagram Header" where you can add in a widget to display your Instagram images in a full-width element.
+It also has a widget area in the Footer if you prefer to place your Instagram feed there.
 The widget is simply called "Instagram" and is made available after installing & activating the plugin called WP Instagram Widget.

-Drag the "Instagram" widget from the left of this screen into the "Instagram Header" widget area.
+Drag the "Instagram" widget from the left of this screen into the "Instagram Header" or "Instagram Footer" widget area.
 To edit the widget's settings, click on the widget's heading once it's been placed in a widget area.
 A drop-down area will appear.

 To have your Instagram footer display like the Alder demo site's, set the "Number of photos" option to be "11", set the "Photo Size" to "Small", and don't include anything in the "Link text" field.

 Please ensure that your Instagram account is set to be "Public" and not "Private".

 Alder offers a special widget called "Alder: Promo Box" to be used in your sidebar area.

 This widget can be given any image, any title, and hyperlink of your choosing as an eye-catching, beautiful way to link to posts, pages, or even external URLs.
 Insert the promo box widget into your sidebar area as a stand-alone widget, or, stack them high!

 To set up your promo box widget, navigate to WP Dashboard > Appearance > Widgets > and drag & drop the "Alder: Promo Box" widget into the sidebar area.